Last updated 10/25/2016

 The program is open to registered nurses with a minimum of a baccalaureate degree in nursing from a program nationally accredited by CCNE or NLNAC.
 At this point, the program is not considering RNs who have baccalaureate degrees in non-nursing fields, unless they also have a baccalaureate or master's degree in nursing.

 Yes, you can apply to the DNP program as long as your BSN anticipated graduation date is prior to the start of the first fall semester.
 Your admission will be contingent upon proof of successful completion of your BSN degree.

 No, but all DNP students must have passed the NCLEX by August 1st during their first year in the program.
 RN licensure is required prior to starting clinical the second fall in the program.

-Yes, Masters- or DNP-prepared Adult or Family PMHNPs who wish to obtain preparation for the FNP role are welcome to apply.
+Yes, Masters-prepared Adult or Family PMHNPs who wish to obtain preparation for the FNP role in addition to the DNP degree are welcome to apply.
 These students need to take the Post-BSN FNP curriculum.
-Credit may be given for courses students have taken previously.
-Previously completed courses are considered for credit after admission to the DNP program.
-Adult or Family PMHNPs who are interested in the FNP track are encouraged to contact Ann Marie Hart, DNP Program Coordinator (firstname.lastname@example.org).
+Adult or Family PMHNPs who are interested in the FNP track are encouraged to contact Ann Marie Hart, DNP Program Coordinator (email@example.com).

-Yes, Masters- or DNP-prepared FNPs who wish to obtain preparation for the PMHNP are welcome to apply.
+Yes, Masters-prepared FNPs who wish to obtain preparation for the PMHNP role in addition to the DNP degree are welcome to apply.
 These students need to take the Post-BSN PMHNP curriculum.
-Credit may be given for courses students have taken previously.
-Previously completed courses are considered for credit after admission to the DNP program.
-FNPs who are interested in the PMHNP track are encouraged to contact Ann Marie Hart, DNP Program Coordinator (email@example.com).
+FNPs who are interested in the PMHNP track are encouraged to contact Ann Marie Hart, DNP Program Coordinator (firstname.lastname@example.org).

 No, we do not have an option for Adult PMHNPs who wish to obtain Family PMHNP preparation.